ScriptAddicts/hiring/senior_front_end_engineer.md

 ## Compensation and benefits:

-* The range for this role is EUR 70k-110k, depending on experience and type of contract
 * 30 days of paid time off
 * Medical, dental and vision insurance (depending on the type of contract)
 * Paid parental leave